How do I apply?

 Your Time: You will need to set aside time for an initial meeting with your Student Attorneys, and be available throughout the semester (via phone, email, or videoconference) to communicate with your counsel.

-Your Patience: The Entrepreneurship Legal Clinic is a 6-credit hour course law students take in addition to their other courses and commitments.
+Your Patience: The Weibling Entrepreneurship Clinic is a 6-credit hour course law students take in addition to their other courses and commitments.
 Therefore, students cannot devote all of their time to the Clinic.
 Students’ work product is carefully reviewed by the Clinic Director, and redrafts are often required.
 This takes time.
 Patience is a virtue.

 Filing Fees: If your legal needs require documents to be filed with the Secretary of State, the United States Patent & Trademark Office, a regulatory agency or other licensing board, you will be responsible for paying those fees.